google/fuzzbench/docs/getting-started/adding_a_new_fuzzer.md

-If your fuzzer does not support persistent mode, you can use the [StandAloneFuzzTargetMain.cpp](https://github.com/llvm/llvm-project/blob/master/compiler-rt/lib/fuzzer/standalone/StandaloneFuzzTargetMain.c) file as your `FUZZER_LIB`.
+If your fuzzer does not support persistent mode, you can use the [StandAloneFuzzTargetMain.cpp](https://github.com/llvm/llvm-project/blob/master/compiler-rt/lib/fuzzer/standalone/StandaloneFuzzTargetMain.c) as your `FUZZER_LIB`.
 This file takes files as arguments, reads them, and invokes `LLVMFuzzerTestOneInput` using their data as input (See [Eclipser](https://github.com/google/fuzzbench/blob/master/fuzzers/eclipser/builder.Dockerfile) for an example of this).
 This can be used for a fuzzer that must restart the